H\"older continuous dissipative solutions of ideal MHD with nonzero helicity

-In addition, it follows from the definition of the parameters that $\mu^{-1}\lambda_{J+1}$ can be made arbitrarily small by taking $a>1$ sufficiently large.
+In addition, it follows from the definition of the parameters that $\mu^{-1}\lambda_{q+1}$ can be made arbitrarily small by taking $a>1$ sufficiently large.
 By (\ref{estimates am}), we thus see that in the expression of the $N$-th derivative of $w_0$, all of the other terms can be made arbitrarily small in comparison to the $N$-th derivative of the cosine.
-We conclude (\ref{cota w0 exacta}). \end{proof}
+Combining this with \cref{remark soporte ajm disjuntos} and \eqref{estimate am C0}, we conclude (\ref{cota w0 exacta}). \end{proof}

-Note that the fields $w_0$ and $w_c$ are \textit{ad hoc} and it is not obvious a priori whether the remaining term $w_\phi=w_{J+1}-w_0-w_c$ is small, as we claim.
-To prove that this is the case, we need to further study the behavior of the map $\phi^{J+1}$.
+Note that the fields $w_0$ and $w_c$ are \textit{ad hoc} and it is not obvious a priori whether the remaining term $w_\phi=w_{q+1}-w_0-w_c$ is small, as we claim.
+To prove that this is the case, we need to further study the behavior of the map $\phi^{q+1}$.
 This is one of the most delicate parts of our construction.

 \begin{lemma} Given $N\in\{0,1,2,3,4\}$, the correction $w_\phi$ satisfies

 \end{lemma} \begin{proof} Let us define